ripienaar/puppet-hoist/README.md

 Finished processing 9 / 9 hosts in 236ms
 ```

-The service will immediately update.
+The service will immediately transition it's desired state to update, updates will continue
+in the background subject to KV and Governor control, update failures will automatically retry
+until they succeed.

 ## Contact